Subcutaneous Transmitter (A3048)

 Table: Versions of the A3048 Subcutaneous Transmitter.
 For each analog input we specify the bandwidth, sample rate, and input dynamic range in millivolts.

-For input we specify the bandwidth, sample rate, input dynamic range, and channel number offset.
+For analog input we specify the bandwidth, sample rate, input dynamic range, and channel number offset.
 In terms of ADC counts, the dynamic range is always 0-65535, as produced by a sixteen-bit ADC.
 The zero-value of an input is the sample we obtain when we short the two inputs together.
-The zero value depends upon the battery voltage, VBAT, according to Z = 1.8 V × 65535 ÷ VBAT.
+The zero-value depends upon the battery voltage, VB, according to zero-value = 1.8 V × 65535 ÷ VB.
 The dynamic range is the battery voltage divided by the gain of the amplifier.
-When we specify dynamic range, we assume VBAT = 2.7 V, which is true for most of the life of a lithium primary call.
-When the amplifier gain is 100, the dynamic range is 27 mV.
+When we specify dynamic range, we assume VB = 3.0 V, which is true for the first half of the life of a CR-series lithium battery at 37°C. When the amplifier gain is 100, the dynamic range is 30 mV.

 Figure: Subcutaneous Transmitter A3048R.
 Equipped with 36 mm × 0.7 mm leads.
 D-Pin on red, bare wire on blue.